taofeek-ob/NestDrive/README.md

 > ## Repo Setup

 <p align="justify">
-To setup the repo, first fork the TeamResilient Nestcoin repo, then clone the forked repository to create a copy on the local machine.
+To setup the repo, first fork the TeamResilient NestDrive repo, then clone the forked repository to create a copy on the local machine.
 </p>

     $ git clone https://github.com/pauline-banye/NestDrive.git

 <p align="justify">
-Change directory to the cloned repo and set the original Nestcoin repository as the "upstream" and your forked repository as the "origin" using gitbash.
+Change directory to the cloned repo and set the original NestDrive repository as the "upstream" and your forked repository as the "origin" using gitbash.
 </p>

     $ git remote add upstream https://github.com/TeamResilient/NestDrive.git